frankshearar/Home/NuGet-Account-Deletion-Workflow.md

 6. Account is deleted and the account page leads to a 404.
 All orphaned packages are unlisted.

 * The account can be deleted immediately if no child packages exist, or all child packages have co-owners (packages won't be orphaned when the account is deleted).
-Else the the support team will reach out to the current owner for a recommendation for an alternate owner.
+Else the support team will reach out to the current owner for a recommendation for an alternate owner.

 ### Packages with no owners